carpentries/instructor-training/01-introduction.md

 The third strand of our course - practicing teaching and sharing our teaching experience - is a way to start practicing and sharing our own pedagogical content knowledge.
-In [link to practices](09-practices.html) you'll see some of the PCK of the Software and Data Carpentry communities at work.
+In [link to practices](07-practices.html) you'll see some of the PCK of the Software and Data Carpentry communities at work.

-We *wish* the course could include a lot more material on PCK than it does, but computing education lags behind fields like mathematics when it comes to assembling and organizing this.
 Within Software Carpentry, we are also trying to support the curation of PCK by including an instructor's guide with each lesson that describes particular teaching techniques for that lesson's content.

+Finally, this training includes times for discussion, observation, and feedback, precisely so that participants are able to share their PCK with each other over the course of the next two days.

 > ## Examples of PCK
 >